hkarhani/byodlimit/README.md

 `uvicorn main:app --host 0.0.0.0 --port 5000 --reload`

 You will be able to monitor the fastAPI service from the command output.

+If you want to run the container without Jupyter Notebook Interface permantenly (with restart always) on your docker host after making the changes to your settings:

+`docker run -itd -p 5000:5000 --restart always byodlimit uvicorn main:app --host 0.0.0.0 --port 5000 --reload`

 ## P.S.
 Security Note: